 - If you know you’ll need money to buy baking supplies and ingredients to bring a dish to Christmas dinner, subtract that as well.

 - If you have room left, break down the remainder of your Christmas budget into the other expense categories that apply to your life.

 How do I stay on a Christmas budget?

 Now that you have figured out how to create a holiday budget, here are some tips for sticking to it.

 1. Adjust your expectations

 Christmas comes around every year.
 Even if this year’s Christmas isn’t what you wish it could be, there’s always the next one.
 Besides, it will be a faded memory by Easter anyway.

 If you’re on a tighter budget than you’d like, learn from it.
-Start next year off by saving $10 a week toward that Christmas.
+Start the new year off by saving $10 a week toward next Christmas.